HSBC SVNS Singapore 2026 Pools Confirmed – Fans Guide to All the Singapore Rugby Fest 2026 Events

 Australia and New Zealand are jointly tied first on the log with 38 points each, and Japan is third on 28 points.

-In the women’s competition, Cape Town champions Australia are in Pool A with the USA, high-flying Japan and Fiji.
 New Zealand heads Pool B with France, Canada and Great Britain, as Team GB still looks for its first win this season with a new-look side.

 Japan Sakura 7s player Maisuke Yoshino said after Cape Town, “There were some tough moments as a team, but each player played one-fourth of their role, and we were able to win the final match, which is a great asset.
 Although we were unable to achieve our goal of second place or higher, we still have room to grow both as individuals and as a team.”